addr2data/webinar-01/README.rst

 - A NAT gateway supports the following protocols: TCP, UDP, and ICMP.

-- You cannot associate a security group with a NAT gateway.
-You can use security groups for your instances in the private subnets to control the traffic to and from those instances.
+- You cannot associate a Security Group with a NAT gateway.

-- You can use a network ACL to control the traffic to and from the subnet in which the NAT gateway is located.
-The network ACL applies to the NAT gateway's traffic.
-A NAT gateway uses ports 1024–65535.
+- You can use a Network ACL to control the traffic to and from the subnet in which the NAT gateway is located.
+NAT gateways use ports 1024–65535.

 - You cannot route traffic to a NAT gateway through a VPC peering connection, a Site-to-Site VPN connection, or AWS Direct Connect.
-A NAT gateway cannot be used by resources on the other side of these connections.

-- A NAT gateway can support up to 55,000 simultaneous connections to each unique destination.
-This limit also applies if you create approximately 900 connections per second to a single destination (about 55,000 connections per minute).
+- A NAT gateways support up to 55,000 simultaneous connections to each unique destination.

+    + Simultaneously equates to per minute, so approximately 900 connections per second to a single destination.

 Quotas